 To be eligible to petition to the Practical Nursing program, the student must meet the following academic requirements:

-Prior to entering the first clinical nursing course (LPN 1101), students must have current professional cardiopulmonary resuscitation (CPR) provider status and must also have current state-tested nurse aide credentials and/or have satisfactorily completed MST 1181 or its equivalent within the past two years.
+Clinical Requirements Prior to entering the first clinical nursing course (LPN 1101), students must have current professional cardiopulmonary resuscitation (CPR) provider status and current state-tested nurse aide credentials and/or have satisfactorily completed MST 1181 or its equivalent within the past two years.
 Please contact your nursing advisor for further information about these requirements.

 Practical Nursing students must also meet health and criminal background check requirements and have health insurance before they enter the first clinical nursing course.
 Drug screening will also be required prior to clinical placement.
 Specific information will be presented at orientation after acceptance into the Practical Nursing program.